Ousséni Yéyé

-Ousséni Yéyé (born 8 January 1987) is a Burkina Faso professional footballer who plays as a defender for Union Sportive des Forces Armées and the Burkina Faso national football team.
+Ousséni Yéyé (born 8 January 1987) is a Burkina Faso former professional footballer who played as a defender for Union Sportive des Forces Armées and the Burkina Faso national football team.

 International career

 In January 2014, coach Brama Traore, invited him to be a part of the Burkina Faso squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Uganda and Zimbabwe and then drawing with Morocco.